 I don't require people to provide their email, I leave it as an optional question, if they're in my group, I'll have other opportunities for them to join my list.
 I also if they'd like to receive training reminders via email or messenger.
 I also clarify that opting into receive reminders does NOT opt them into a general email list.

 Your goal is to build a relationship with know, like, and trust.
 Be friendly, inviting, value driven, and you'll be fabulous.
 Don't be pushy, salesy, or spammy, this turns people off and breaks trust.

 My free group is where I deliver my webinars, a.k.a. my masterclass on the fabulous, fast, frequent Facebook live video formula.
-I promote the training's right here on this blog, I also promote them on Facebook through my business page, in my cover photo, on my personal page and in other groups that allowed me to do some sort of promotions.
+I promote the training's right here on this blog, I also promote them on Facebook through my business page, in my cover photo, on my personal page and in other groups that allow me to do some sort of promotions.

 Remember those people asking questions in groups?
 You can follow up with those people to let them know you have a free training coming up and ask if they’d like access.
 If yes, send them the link to the group!
 You can also offer free mini training's to other group leaders with the explicit condition you won’t SELL anything, you’ll only offer additional freebies.
 Your additional freebie will be your webinar/training in your free group.

 Pro tips: Make sure the webinar/training is packed full of useful and actionable items that your participants can implement right away, don’t spend more than 5 minutes telling people who you are, and if you’re going to make an offer, don’t inflate the price as a 30k value for 197 bucks.
 Make your offer appealing and answer any questions people have.
 And DO put a time limit on the offer.
 Time limits give people a reason to act now, and people who take action on the offer quickly are more likely to take action and implement what you’re teaching.
 You want action takers 😊